Lucyjpjones/wean-cuisine/README.md

 - **Search bar**
   - Allows user to search recipes by keywords using text index searching.
 Recipe name, cuisine name, ingredients and food category are included as the keywords for the query.

+- **Toasts**
+  - Used for login and register form success responses.

+- **Flash Messages**
+  - Used for login and register form error responses.

 ### **To do list**

 #### Status